fastspringexamples/fastspring-php-account-portal/README.md

 The backend is powered by the [Symfony](https://symfony.com) PHP framework.

 ## Demo
-You can acess the a live demo [here](https://fs-accountportal.appspot.com/login.html).
+You can acess a live demo [here](https://fs-accountportal.appspot.com/login.html).

 ## Requirements